Upside Down Pear Cake

 - Melt the butter.
 Place butter in a round cake pan and heat it in the oven until melted.
 Once the butter is melted, remove the pan from the oven and add the brown sugar over the butter.

 - Arrange the pears.
 Peel and slice the pears and toss in the 1 teaspoon cinnamon.
 Then, place the pears over the brown sugar in the cake pan.
 You’ll want to slightly overlap the pears as you place them into the bottom of the cake pan.
 You can see how this is done in the photos.

 - Prepare the cake batter.
-In a large mixing bowl, whisk the cake ingredients as the box instructs.
+In a large mixing bowl, stir the cake ingredients as the box instructs (wet and dry ingredients).
 Gently pour or spoon the cake batter over the pears.
 Carefully, without moving the pears around, spread the cake batter evenly over the pears.

 - Bake and enjoy.
 This cake will need to bake for 45 minutes and until a toothpick comes out clean.
 I know 45 minutes seems like it may be too long, but trust me, it will take about that amount of time.
 Let cake cool for about 5 minutes and then invert the cake onto a serving plate.
 Now let everyone oooh and aaaah over your gorgeous creation before diving in!
 It really is something to be marveled at : ) Enjoy with a scoop of vanilla ice cream!

-I like to use Anjou (red or green), Bartletts (red or green), or Bosc pears when baking.
+I like to use Anjou pears (red or green), Bartletts (red or green), or Bosc pears when baking.
 To avoid the pears getting overly mushy, look for pears that are slightly firm.
 I recommend purchasing about 4 pears, then place them in a paper bag for around 2 days to ripen up a bit.
 Keep an eye on them because we don’t want them to get too soft.
 You’ll only need about 2 pears for the cake, but I suggest picking up a couple of extras in case any develop soft spots.